ian-schwartz/Sprint-Challenge-State-Management-Smurfs/README.md

 - [ ] What problem does the context API help solve?

   - Context API helps simplify state management.
 It aims to solve difficulties that occur when applications scale and props need to be passed into many components.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  - In Redux, actions are pieces of information that contain a type and some data and are dispatched to a reducer.
+Reducers accept some state and action and return the next state.
+The store is an object that holds the state for the application, it is known as the ‘single source of truth’ because of this.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  -Component state is typically stored locally within a component and is not accessible unless its passed down to its children as props.
+Application state is global and can be accessed by a component anywhere as long as it’s wired to it.
+Application state might be better to use in large, complex apps.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  - Redux-Thunk is a middleware for Redux that allows us to handle asynchronous operations such as API calls inside action creators.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+  - I like Context API because it was a little easier for me to understand than Redux.
+That being said, I have a feeling that as I get more comfortable with Redux and all of its features, it may become my favorite.

 ## Project Set Up